opencobra/optlang/README.rst

 and constraints to be easily formulated from symbolic expressions of variables (see examples).

-Please show us some love by staring this repo if you find optlang useful!
+Show us some love by staring this repo if you find optlang useful!

 Installation
 ~~~~~~~~~~~~